jim/toupee/README.markdown

 The <code>editor</code> has many useful methods.

+### How it works

+Toupee, like most other WYSIWYG editors, uses an <code>iframe</code> with <code>designMode</code> turned on.
+The original textarea is hidden, and it's contents are updated as changes are made to the content in the iframe.

 ### editor.bind(eventName, callback)

 <code>editor.bind</code> is a convenience method for binding event listeners to the editor (actually, all events/listeners are fired/attached to <code>editor.widget</code>).
 Inside the callback, <code>this</code> is a reference to <code>editor.widget</code>.